 Much can be achieved through more effectively managing the media agencies.
 Indeed, how advertisers manage their media agencies has been the subject of considerable attention since the K2 Intelligence / Association of National Advertisers Media Transparency Report of 2016.
 It stated that there was a “fundamental disconnect in the advertising industry regarding the basic nature of the advertiser-agency relationship.”
 It highlighted the need for advertisers to review and update their media agency contracts and their internal contract governance.
 This has helped elevate media transparency to CMO level in many organisations and has prompted the positive change, especially around rebates and bonuses.

-Strong media governance is the foundation of a strong advertiser-agency relationship.
+Strong media governance is the foundation of a productive advertiser-agency relationship.
 The reality is that managing media agencies goes far beyond the scrutiny of contracts, but also includes areas such as setting KPIs for media and agencies, payment models, and best practice in briefing and evaluating strategy work.
 A key focus should be on aligning agency outputs to drive brand and business value, with outcomes focused on advertiser performance.
 It’s also important to develop a culture of incremental improvement while ensuring that agencies understand that they are accountable for poor performance.
 This will support a much stronger relationship that will enable advertisers to unlock greater value from their agencies.

 When it comes to ensuring the best media agency contracts, there has been a marked shift in the advertiser-agency relationship over recent years.
 In 2016, the ANA Media Transparency Report highlighted the need for marketers to take control back from media agencies: many large advertisers have acted on this advice.
 The original Media Contract Framework initiative, championed by ISBA in collaboration with many of the world’s leading media consultancies, provided the impetus, tools and confidence for clients to sit down at the negotiating table as equals with their media agencies.
 For their part, the agencies have become much more open to concession and agreement, and there is often a genuine desire to build a true partnership platform.